 If all these items have been checked off, and then on top of this you make your bathrooms look spectacular, then sure, prospective buyers will be thrilled!

-How Much Should You Spend To Get The Best Returns?- Mid-range upgrades ($12,000-18,000) get top ROI in most middle class towns around USA.
-If you spend $55,000 on a lavish new bathroom, you may not get more than 30-40% back.
+How much should you spend on a bathroom remodel- Mid-range upgrades ($12,000-18,000) get top ROI in most middle class towns around USA.
+When you spend $55,000+ on a lavish new bathroom, you may not get more than 30-40% back.
 However, spending this same amount of money in an upscale neighborhood will yield a much higher ROI of 60-70%

 -If you have an old home, with only 1 bathroom, its best to invest money into building a second bathroom, instead of updating the one you have.
 While a bathroom addition typically doesn't recoup more than 50% of its value, this may be a necessary requirement for selling your home at a desirable price.